KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 Despite significant advancement in many Natural Language Processing applications, facilitated by transformer-based models ~\citep{devlin2018bert,raffel2019t5}, real-time in-document search still leans heavily on conventional lexical matching tools like the "Find" function (\ctrlf) and regular expressions.
 These tools, while fast, have clear limitations, especially with ambiguous keywords or multiple targets.

 Machine Reading Comprehension (MRC) seems a promising solution to these issues.
 It reads documents, comprehends their context, and answers questions~\citep{rajpurkar2016squad}.
-However, MRC focuses on explicit contents, limiting its value when users need broader context not directly in the document~\citep{trischler-etal-2017-newsqa,rajpurkar-etal-2018-know, joshi-etal-2017-triviaqa}.
-Consider, for instance, a scenario in which a user is reading a news article and searching for information related to \textit{"Social network platform of China."} (Figure~\ref{fig: system}).
-Typically, users would need to consult external sources, such as Wikipedia, to gather additional details about candidate keywords that are not explicitly mentioned in the news, such as \textit{WeChat, Baidu, and Twitter}.
-An alternative approach is harnessing the capabilities of powerful pre-trained language models~\citep{brown2020language,touvron2023llama2}.
-However, their generative nature poses challenges in real-time search task.
+However, MRC focuses on explicit contents, limiting its value when users need knowledge not directly in the document~\citep{trischler-etal-2017-newsqa,rajpurkar-etal-2018-know, joshi-etal-2017-triviaqa}.
+Consider a scenario where users read a news article and seek for information on the \textit{"Social network platform of China."} (Figure~\ref{fig: system}).
+Typically, users refer to external sources such as Wikipedia to gather additional details not explicitly mentioned in news related to candidates, such as \textit{WeChat, Baidu, and Twitter}.
+An alternative is harnessing the capabilities of powerful pre-trained language models~\citep{brown2020language,touvron2023llama2}.
+However, their generative nature poses challenges for real-time search task.

 To overcome the limitations of previous methods and enhance the efficiency and comprehensiveness of in-document search, we present a new problem ~\task~(\TASK).
 This task aims to reduce redundancy and better meet the requirements of real users.
 Given a natural language query and a long input document, \task is designed to fulfill three key criteria: (\reqo) Find all semantic targets. (\reqtw) Utilizes external knowledge. (\reqth) Operates in real-time.
-In the absence of a suitable dataset to evaluate \task, we curate a new dataset comprising unique queries that demand matching external evidence.
+In the absence of a suitable dataset to evaluate \task, we curate a new dataset with unique queries demanding matching external evidence.
 To measure model performance in \task, we introduce a set of reformulated metrics tailored to measure processing speed while maintaining robust and high performance.